ztreinhart/k8s-optimization-demo/README.md

 # Kubernetes Resource Optimization Demo

 This repo contains a demonstration/proof-of-concept application for resource scheduling/optimization on Kubernetes.
-This application will optimally schedule kubernetes pods onto nodes based on either resource limits (default) or requests (optional).
+This application will optimally schedule Kubernetes pods onto nodes based on either resource limits (default) or requests (optional).

 ## Getting Started
 Python 3.9 or better is required to run this applcation